brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Picking a Java Runtime
 ======

-For Minecraft 1.16.5 and up, use Java 17.
-Some launchers like Curseforge and Prism Launcher ask you to use Java 8 on 1.16.X, but Minecraft 1.16.5+, all 1.18+ mods, and *most* 1.16.5 mods are compatible with Java 17.

-Sometimes Java 11 will work where Java 17 doesn't.

-1.12.2 and below generally requires Java 8.

 Java runtimes from Azul, Microsoft, Adoptium, Amazon and so on are basically identical.
 Some notable exceptions:

 - **Oracle GraalVM** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.